Sadashkana

-He was the son of the founder of Kushan empire and his brother was Sadaṣkaṇa, their next generation was Kanishka.
-The Chinese Book of Later Han 後漢書 chronicles gives an account of the formation of the Kushan empire based on a report made by the Chinese general Ban Yong to the Chinese Emperor c.
+He was the son of the founder of the Kushan Empire and his brother was Sadaṣkaṇa, their next generation was Kanishka.
+The Chinese Book of Later Han 後漢書 chronicles gives an account of the formation of the Kushan Empire based on a report made by the Chinese general Ban Yong to the Chinese Emperor c.
 125 AD:

 The Kushans were one of five branches of the Yuezhi confederation, a possibly Iranian or Tocharian, Indo-European nomadic people who migrated from Gansu and settled in ancient Bactria.
 Ban Gu's Book of Han tells us the Kushans (Kuei-shuang) divided up Bactria in 128 BC.
 Fan Ye's Book of Later Han "relates how the chief of the Kushans, Ch'iu-shiu-ch'ueh (the Kujula Kadphises of coins), founded by means of the submission of the other Yueh-chih clans the Kushan Empire, known to the Greeks and Romans under the name of Empire of the Indo-Scythians."